Go to content

 The famous Chimichurri sauce

-Asado meat is often accompanied by a condiment called Chimichurri, which can also be used as a marinade.
-This sauce is made from a mixture of garlic, parsley, coriander, bay leaves, red pepper, wine vinegar, olive oil, salt and pepper.
-Oregano, thyme, lemon and even tomato and bell pepper can be added to taste.
-During cooking, the meat is brushed with this spicy sauce to make it even moister.
+Asado meat is often accompanied by a condiment called Chimichurri which can also be used as a marinade.
+This sauce consists of a mixture of garlic, parsley, coriander, bay leaves, red pepper, wine vinegar, olive oil, salt and pepper.
+You can add oregano, thyme, lemon and even tomato and pepper according to your tastes.
+During cooking, the meat is brushed with this spicy sauce to make it even more tender.

 What to serve with an Asado?

-To accompany these superb barbecued meat dishes, we recommend a few that will go perfectly with them!
+To accompany these superb barbecue meat dishes, we recommend some wine pairings that will go perfectly with them!